WasmEdge/docs/docs/contribute/plugin/develop_plugin_c.md

 To build the WasmEdge plug-in shared library, you have two options: building it directly using the compiler or using CMake.
 Here are the instructions for both methods:

-- **Build with Command**: if you choose to build the plug-in using the command line, run the following command in terminal:
+- **Build with Command**: if you choose to build the plug-in using the command line, run the following command in the terminal:

   This command compiles the `testplugin.c` file into a shared library named `libwasmedgePluginTest.so`.
 The `-std=c11` flag sets the C language standard to C11, and the `-DWASMEDGE_PLUGIN` flag defines the WASMEDGE_PLUGIN macro, which can be used in your code.